Logan-47/Telegram_ChatBot_boilerplate/README.md

-# telegram ChatBot boilerplate
-A telegram chatbot boiler plate in Flask
+# A Telegram chatbot boiler plate in Flask.

 # How to use It?
   ### 1. change app/config.py.